sujmishra/data-science-berkley/Assignment-20.1/README.md

 The plot shows the following

-1. correlation of Body Mass Index(BMI) to diabetes
+1. Correlation of Body Mass Index(BMI) to diabetes
    - Respodents with "Pre Diabetes" or "Diabetes" have a high BMI
    - As median BMI increases, the risk of falling into "Pre Diabetes" or "Diabetes" increases
 > [!NOTE]
 > High BMI has a strong correlation with the risk of diabetes.

-2. correlation of mental health to diabetes
+2. Correlation of mental health to diabetes
    - Respodents with median days with mental health conditions is close to negligible(almost 0) for all categories
    - Some outliers exist with many people reporting a lot of days when mental health conditions persisted.
 > [!NOTE]
 > Mental health does not seem to impact different diabetic categories differently.

-2. correlation of physical health to diabetes
+2. Correlation of physical health to diabetes
    - Respodents with median days of physical health conditions increases in the "Diabetes" category
    - Some outliers exist.
 > [!NOTE]